310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/epilogue.md

 <th>(A kid just cheered me on… But, that does make me a bit happy, I think…)</th>

-<th>(Even I don’t want any of these kids’ smiles ruined… That’s why, I’ll try to work as hard as I can… ♪)</th>
+<th>(Even I don’t want any of these kids’ smiles ruined… That’s why, I’ll try to work as hard as I can…♪)</th>

 “♪\~♪\~♪”
 {% endbubble %}